isw-kudos/kudos-docs/docs/boards/howto/accessing-global-templates.md

 <img style="float: right" src="/assets/images/boards-logo.jpg" height="100" alt="My Boards" />

-You can access a library of global templates already available from Kudos Boards to use as inspiration for your own work.
+You can access a library of global templates already available from Huddo Boards to use as inspiration for your own work.

 When you start a New Board, click `Explore the Template Library`.